 Trincomalee The East, Sri Lanka Travel Guide

-Humidity stays high year-round in Trincomalee, typical of tropical coastal areas.
-However, humidity drops slightly during the dry season, creating a more pleasant feel despite high temperatures.
+The moisture level stays high year-round in Trincomalee, typical of tropical coastal areas.
+However, humidity drops slightly when it's not rainy, creating a more enjoyable feel despite high temperatures.
 During the wet season, increased humidity can make the heat more intense.
 Those sensitive to high humidity may prefer dry months for greater comfort.

 Special weather notes for Trincomalee mainly concern the monsoons.
-The Northeast Monsoon, from November to April, greatly affects the east coast, bringing steady rain and rough seas.
-This monsoon system differs from the southwest monsoon impacting other Sri Lankan areas from May to September.
+The Northeast Monsoon, from November to April, greatly affects the east coast, bringing steady rain and turbulent seas.
+This monsoon system differs from the southwest monsoon impacting other Sri Lankan areas from Between may And september.
 Another note is extreme temperatures.
 April and May can see the year's highest temperatures, sometimes over 35°C (95°F).
 These months, especially April, feel very hot and humid, requiring extra hydration and sun protection measures.
 Outdoor activities during these hotter times are best in early mornings or late afternoons.

 December - March